Skip to content ↓

 School Nursing Team

-We have an onsite medical centre which is fully staffed by our school nurses.
-They are available to guide and support students throughout the year.
+We have an onsite medical centre which is staffed by our school nurse.
+She is available to guide and support students throughout the year.

 Vice Principal, Safeguarding, Wellbeing and Personal Development